Florida to recommend against COVID vaccines for healthy kids

 “I’m really concerned that this is going to make parents question what they are hearing from every other source — pediatricians, the American Academy of Pediatrics, the CDC,’’ said Dr. Sonja Rasmussen, a University of Florida professor, pediatrician and a former infectious disease specialist at the CDC.

-Although children generally are less likely than adults to become severely ill with COVID-19, those with underlying health conditions including obesity, diabetes and asthma face higher than usual risks for severe complications and hospitalization.
-Rasmussen noted that nearly 1,000 U.S. children have died from COVID-19 and not all had an underlying illness.
+Children with underlying health conditions including obesity, diabetes and asthma face higher than usual risks for severe complications and hospitalization.
+Rasmussen noted that of the nearly 1,000 U.S. children who have died from COVID-19, not all had an underlying illness.

 Asked about Florida’s upcoming guidance, White House press secretary Jen Psaki said it was “deeply disturbing that there are politicians peddling conspiracy theories out there and casting doubt on vaccinations when it is our best tool against the virus.”